leonjza/frida-boot/course/2-chapter-2/javascript.md

 ?> The documentation link refers to the TypeScript bindings, but ignore those for now.
 We have a section specifically on that later.

 From the documentation one can quickly see the wide range of features Frida has.
-Each of these features are broken up into modules that when compined, can make from incredibly powerful instrumentation.
+Each of these features are broken up into modules that when combined, can make from incredibly powerful instrumentation.
 Examples of interesting modules include `Process`, `Module`, `Memory` and `NativeFunction` and all start with an upper case.
 There are some `global` functions as well such as `hexdump`, `ptr`, `send` and `recv`.

 ## repl